 - You can also shred raw brussels sprouts to make a salad and dress with a vinaigrette much like you would a vinegar based slaw.
 In this instance, we’re halving them and cooking them in chicken stock until tender then combining with the remaining ingredients to make the cheesy gratin.

-- Maple Bacon Brussel Sprouts made in the oven.
+- Sweet and spicy Maple Bacon Brussel Sprouts made in the oven.

 - Roasted Carrots and Parsnips from Spend with Pennies.